-My second novel, The End of Romance, comes out on February 3rd, 2026 from Viking.
-You can pre-order it here, here, or, best of all, from your favorite independent bookstore.
+My second novel, The End of Romance, comes out on February 3rd, 2026 from Viking in the U.S. and on February 27th, 2026 from Verve in the U.K. You can pre-order it using the links below or, even better, from your favorite independent bookstore.
 Here’s what it’s about:

 Sylvie Broder was taught early to embrace joy.
 The granddaughter of Holocaust survivors who’d developed a system of thought that focused on enjoying the life they’d snatched back from Hitler, Sylvie grew up believing in the tenacious pursuit of pleasure.
 So, when she finds herself trapped in a suffocating, emotionally abusive marriage, no one is more unmoored than Sylvie herself.
 With enormous fortitude, Sylvie frees herself and turns to graduate school, determined to prove her new philosophy: Straight women will find true liberation and happiness only once romance is eradicated.